Represent: Urban One Celebrates Its 45th Anniversary

 Congratulations to the entire Urban One, Inc. team, both past and present.

-Represent: Urban One Celebrates Its 45th Anniversary was originally published on hiphopwired.com
+Represent: Urban One Celebrates Its 45th Anniversary was originally published on hellobeautiful.com